caioariede/django-location-field/README.md

 --

 * Support for multiple map engines, like Google Maps, OpenStreetMap and Mapbox.
+* Support for multiple search engines, like Google, Nominatim and Yandex.
 * Works with both Spatial and non-Spatial databases.

 Compatibility